jaredwelch1/CapstoneI/documentation/document.md

 ## Development Method
 Waterfall methodology follows the following steps:
 First capture all of the requirements of a software system, which has been done via this documentation.
 Next, start analyzing the scraped data using the NLP and machine learning python libraries and creation of the data warehouse.
 Design will be next so the layout of the website can be solidified and work will begin on the visualization.
 Coding will be done throughout all of these steps, along with testing; however a testing suite will be implemented last.
 And finally the software will be  deployed from DEV to PROD, ending Capstone II and 2017 Seniors at Mizzou.
 Any further support, migration or maintenance will come through all members of the team for review and verification.
 The main reason waterfall is best for this project is because many of the methodologies that could potentially be used to attempt a task may fail, but that developer should still succeed at their task.
 Research is often done this way since it is difficult to partition out the different smaller goals.
 For example, having someone do the clustering piece or be in charge of it is better than doing it in smaller chunks.
 This is because they could while researching and prototyping discover some new way to do clustering that invalidates their work on that problem up to this point.
 They should continue chugging away at this new idea.
 If agile was used for this project someone would have a week to implement X clustering algorithm.
-If it works awesome, if not, they've failed and now the timeline is wrong, since time is not built into this agile development for failure and research since its done at such a graular approach.
+If it works awesome, if not, they've failed and now the timeline is wrong, since time is not built into this agile development for failure and research since its done at such a granular approach.
 ![alt text](pictures/waterfall.png)
 ## Timeline
 ![alt text](pictures/Timeline-1.png)